bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

       }
     );

-[CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) -- cross-origin resource sharing -- is another option for enabling cross-origin requests.
+[CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)  &mdash; cross-origin resource sharing  &mdash; is another option for enabling cross-origin requests.
 However, it is not supported on older browsers, and it requires server-side configuration and manipulation of the XHR headers in order to work.

 ## Deferreds